CristianoBarone/blogular/README.md

 and it's advised to keep it like that if you don't want to modify the frontend software.

-## Which dependencies does the backend requires?
+## Which dependencies does the backend require?

    - Express (npm i express)
    - CORS (npm i cors)
    - Mongoose (npm i mongoose)

-## Which dependencies does the frontend requires?
+## Which dependencies does the frontend require?

    - Axios (npm i axios)
    - @types/axios (npm i @types/axios)